The Fir Tree Inn, Woburn Sands – Part 3 – 1900 to 1949

 1938 to 1951 – Sidney Hughes

 At the end of September 1939, an extra census-type event occurred, in order to issue all British citizens with an ID card.
-According to that, both Sid and Ivy had been born on the same day, 14th December, in 1897.
-Whilst Sid was described as a “Licensed Victualler”, Ivy was listed as “Unpaid Domestic Duties”.
+The 1939 Register shows both Sid and Ivy had been born on the same day, 14th December, in 1897.
+Sid was described as a “Licensed Victualler” and Ivy as “Unpaid Domestic Duties”.
 Also living at The Fir Tree were John G. Hutton, 31, a brickworks lorry driver; Matthew H. Allen, 45, civil engineer and clerk of works; and John (56), and Jeannie (54) Naish.
 While Mrs Naish was also engaged in Unpaid Domestic Duties, John was a “Printers Proof Reader and Oriental Languages Expert”.
-I thought they may be a connection to Bletchley Park, but I have not been able to establish this.
+I thought there may be a connection to Bletchley Park, but I have not been able to establish this.